Shroud-email/hosting/README.md

 To self-host [Shroud.email](https://shroud.email/), follow these instructions.

 You'll need a server running on the public Internet, with ports 25, 80, and 443 open.
+In addition, you'll need access keys for an S3-compatible object storage service.

 # Configure SPF/DKIM